 Unfortunately for the conservative evangelical background I grew up with, it was beat into my head that every good Christian reads the Bible for herself.
 She sees what is there, so she won’t fall into error.
 This backfired where I am concerned.
 I did read my Bible.
 I wanted to know what it said, and how I should act.
 And I noticed something.
 I noticed that what I heard all those years about the Proverbs 31 woman was not all of the story.
 In fact most of what I heard wasn’t even in the story!
 This woman was not restricted to her home and family.
 I got to know an entirely different women when I read her story for myself.

-This woman is a household manager, industrious, produces and sells textiles, brings in income for the family, oversees planting of vineyard and uses her own money to set it up, she has servants she oversees, she gives to the poor, and her household is a small business that provides for her family, and her husband is praised for it.
+This woman is a household manager, industrious, produces and sells textiles, brings in income for the family, oversees planting of a vineyard and uses her own money to set it up.
+She has servants she oversees, she gives to the poor, and her household is a small business that provides for her family, and her husband is praised for it.
 This is not the picture of the stay-at-home mother that is normally depicted in sermons.
 She works both inside and outside of her home.

 I learned there is a big difference when the Bible talks about a wife and how we talk about a wife, particularly a housewife.
 Carole Fontaine said this about that difference: